 You can also contact them directly if you require further information or advice on their SAR information line:

-Additionally, if you know of any person who may also be eligible for this Payment scheme, living in Manchester, the North-West, and Coventry regions, they can also contact our partners for support:
+Additionally, if you know of any person who may also be eligible for this Payment scheme, living in Manchester, the North-West or Coventry regions, they can also contact our partners for support:

 The Birth Information and Tracing Act 2022 was signed into law by Michael D Higgins on 28th June 2022.
 For the first time in Irish history, adopted and boarded out individuals will be given a legal right to find out their birth identity.